louiskleverman/projectg/README.md

 ## What is projectG ?

-Project G is a gaming website inspired website showcasing information on the MMORPG Game.
+Project G is a gaming website showcasing information on the MMORPG Game.

 ##